This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 During your surgery:

 - Part or all of your mitral valve will be removed.
 Your mitral valve will be replaced with a tissue valve or mechanical valve and sewn in place.
-Caregivers may put wires your chest that stay in for a short time after surgery.
+Healthcare providers may put wires your chest that stay in for a short time after surgery.
 The wires can be used to improve your heartbeat.
 The bypass machine will be removed, and your own heart and lungs will start working again.
 The incision in your chest will be closed with stitches or staples and covered with a bandage.
 The bandage keeps the area clean and dry to help prevent infection.